Background

 • The Elevate parameter allows to set different Breakpoint and Sustain levels for amplitude and timbre.

-• Envelope C is now ADBDSR with bipolar levels and more destinations.
+• Envelope C is now ADBDSR with bipolar levels, loop option, and more destinations.

 • The delay of the Comb Filter can be modulated by the Oscillators (similar to phase modulation).